Last update: 08.12.2019

 Therefore, if anyone has advised you to change passwords regularly, take it with a grain of salt.
 Unless you have shared your login details with someone or your account has been hacked, there is no real need to make a change.
 Otherwise, regularly changing it is not as helpful as many people think.

-It is mutually agreed amongst all internet users that the first line of defense against cybercriminals, from a simple user standpoint, is a strong password.
-You must not share your password with anybody, even if you are close friends.
-It might happen that they might accidentally pass it to others or simply become your ex-friend and abuse with that knowledge.
 Also, refrain from using the same password or passphrase in multiple sites as this would make it easier for someone to break into all your accounts at once to steal valuable information, potentially by using a site with lower security standards to get the password and then use it in even the safest sites.